outkine/website-v2/_posts/2017-07-20-how-to-get-into-game-development.md

-*WARNING: this guide assumes that you are not running Windows, as it is generally very painful to use in any development environment, ESPECIALLY IF YOU ARE DEVELOPING WITH C++.
-If you are currently using Windows, I'd recommend dual-booting it with [Linux Mint](https://linuxmint.com/).
-[Here](https://www.lifewire.com/dual-boot-windows-8-1-linux-mint-2202090) is a tutorial on how to do that.*

 The number of language options that you have in Game Development is so large that it's worth covering them first, before we dive into the actual learning phase:

 * OOP languages